ransbotham3/TrySailPilot/README.md

 When you select run with code highlighted, the app will execute the code you have highlighted.
 If you don't have anything highlighted, it will execute the current line.

 Unlike Jupyter and other tools, users do not have to work with cells.
 The editor figures out "cells" so that users can work with what they know about word processors / text editors without having to learn about cells (inserting, splitting, merging, etc.) or worry about splitting cells to see the output.
+(There is no need for"get_ipython().ast_node_interactivity = 'all'" to see all the output.)

 When necessary, the app expands the selected or current line to include other lines when executing.